crowdsecurity/php-capi-client/docs/USER_GUIDE.md

 This is the maximum number of seconds allowed to execute a CAPI request.

-It must be an integer greater than 1.
-If you don't set any value, `10` will be used by default.
+It must be an integer.
+If you don't set any value or a negative value, timeout will be unlimited.